origin-energy/java-snapshot-testing/README.md

 # Java Snapshot Testing
 - Inspired by [facebook's Jest framework](https://facebook.github.io/jest/docs/en/snapshot-testing.html)

 🎉 3.X is live - parallel test support, easily override configuration via `snapshot.properties` yet *.snap format remains unchanged!
-This release will require some mechanical refactoring for those upgrading as `expect` is now injected as a test method parameter.
+This release will require some mechanical refactoring for those upgrading as `expect` is no longer a static method.

 ## The testing framework loved by ~~lazy~~ productive devs